-A mortgage escrow account is money held by a mortgage servicer on behalf of the homeowner.
-An escrow account contains the homeowner’s funds that are used to pay the annual property taxes and homeowners insurance.
+A mortgage escrow account is money held by a mortgage servicer to pay property taxes and homeowners insurance on behalf of the homeowner.
 These funds technically belong to the homeowner but the homeowner can’t access the funds in this “piggy bank”.
 However, any unused funds are returned to the homeowner when a mortgage is paid off.
 See Escrow Account Calculations for more information on what makes up an escrow account.

 Escrow Account Overview

 An escrow account is the majority of the funds for the Prepaids due at closing.
 When is an escrow account mandatory?
 An escrow account is required for all FHA, VA, USDA, and bond loans as well as Conventional loans where the LTV is greater than 80%.
 In contrast, an escrow account is NOT mandatory when a conventional loan in a first lien position is at 80% (or less) of the home’s value.
 (For purchase loans the value is determined by the lessor of the purchase price of the appraised value).